carbon-language/carbon-lang/docs/design/generics/goals.md

 -   They should be some way of selecting between multiple implementations of an interface for a given type.
-For example, a _Song_ might support multiple orderings (by title, by artist, etc.), which would be represented by having multiple implementations of a _Comparable_ interface.
+For example, a _Song_ might support multiple
+    orderings: by title, by artist, and so on.
+These would be represented by having multiple implementations of a _Comparable_ interface.
 -   In order to allow libraries to be composed, there must be some way of saying a type implements an interface that is in another package that the authors of the type were unaware of.
 This is especially important since the library